katemagbitang/django-files/README.md

 For more information about the fields, kindly check the **Data Dictionary - Request** on Confluence.

-Once an Excel file has been imported, the data placed on the second row of the Excel file will reflect on the table.
+Once an Excel file has been imported, the data placed on the second row of the Excel file will be appended on the table on `Imported Data`.

 ## Admin
 Admin documentation is to be followed.